mpigsley/nebraska-mushrooms/src/cms/content/articles/survey-methods.md

 __Software__: *iNaturalist*: phone application for photos and species descriptions that is used as the central project database for this project. *OnX*: phone application used for mapping and pathfinding. *GeoForager*: phone application used for rainfall calculation.

-__ID Slips__: ID slips are printed on 3x5" index cards using a Cannon MG5320 printer using a custom application [Record Sheet Printer](https://record-sheet-printer.netlify.app) in 100 ID stacks.
+__ID Slips__: ID slips are printed on 3x5" index cards using a Cannon MG5320 printer using a custom application [Survey Card Printer](https://survey-card-printer.netlify.app) in 100 ID stacks.
 The ID slip issues a unique identifier for each specimen to be tracked from the field through herbarium storage.
 See [Identifer Strategy](#identifer) below for more information about the ID strategy, which describes the philosophy for best use in the field and herbarium storage.

 #### Survey Execution